Iriomote Island 西表島

 Despite its 289 km² area, Iriomote only has 2,000 inhabitants.
 Around 90% of the island is covered by dense jungle.
-Indeed, for a long time, the island was virtually uninhabitable as malaria was common there before its eradication, and the island unfortunately lies in the path of typhoons.
+Indeed, for a long time, the island was virtually uninhabitable as malaria was common there before its eradication, and the island, unfortunately, lies in the path of typhoons.
 That's why today there are only two main villages on the island, Ohara and Uehara, and just one road connecting them.
 Other coastal hamlets exist, but can only be reached by boat.

 Getting to the island also remains difficult, since the only ferry that runs to the island is from Ishigaki, an hour away by boat, and crossings largely depend on weather conditions.
 On the island, a bus is the only existing route for a journey of 90 minutes.
 The rest of the island must be explored on foot or by boat.
-The area is very protected, in fact the entire island is part of the Iriomote Ishigaki National Park.
+The island is very protected, in fact, the entire island is part of the Iriomote Ishigaki National Park.

 Natural treasures on Iriomote

 When people travel to Iriomote, it's mainly to discover its untouched nature.
-The best way to experience this is by the one of the two rivers, the Urauchi or the Nakama.
+The best way to experience this is by one of the two rivers, the Urauchi or the Nakama.
 You can explore the heart of the island and discover its mangrove forests by boat or kayak tour.
 You'll have the opportunity to see jungle wildlife including endemic species such as the Iriomote Yamaneko (Iriomote wildcat).
 Discovered in 1965, this species only exists on Iriomote, and with only around 100 left, they are endangered and considered national treasures.